 Eighth-graders emcee weekly community meetings.

-Every day has 45 minutes set aside for community time.
-Students meet in their advisory groups twice a week.
+Students meet in their advisory groups two times a week.
 The entire Upper School community gathers at assembly every Wednesday to make important announcements, celebrate accomplishments, and listen to speakers.
-Two weekly activity periods are set aside for student clubs and activities, and other community events.
+A weekly activity period is set aside for student clubs and activities, and other community events.

 Classes end around 3 p.m. and students usually have a short break before athletics practices, drama rehearsals, and other afternoon activities.
 Many students take advantage of the evening activity buses, which depart at 6 p.m.